 The same extra data can also be viewed/edited in the Browse Links dialog.

-A web link cannot be created at note level (i.e. as in a basic link) but setting the $URL attribute is akin to doing this.
+A web link cannot be created at note level (i.e. as can a basic link) but setting the $URL attribute is akin to doing this.
 If more than one such 'link' is needed, the user should add extra URL-type user attributes.

 The Substitutions menu, smart links can be used to make RTF web links in $Text but whilst these can be used to open web links (or other protocols as above) these links are not recognised by Tinderbox as the they are only embedded in the RTF text.